bytedream/litbwraw/src/tutorial/creating-a-project.md

 ## Create the project package

 First, you need to create a normal Rust package which can either be a binary or library crate.
-A binary crate has a main function that will be executed when initializing the main function, a library crate needs a few more additional compiler flags to compile successfully.
+A binary crate has a main function that will be executed when initializing the wasm module, a library crate needs a few more additional compiler flags to compile successfully.

 As binary:
 ```shell